HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf233.md

 ### DAM - Database Analysis

 === "Containers"
-    The Database Analysis feature in Digital Asset Management (DAM) feature provides you with detailed metrics and insights into your DAM deployment.
+    The Database Analysis feature in Digital Asset Management (DAM) provides you with detailed metrics and insights into your DAM deployment.
 This feature helps you monitor database performance, storage utilization, and media asset distribution.
 You can access these metrics through the DAM REST API endpoint.
 For more information, refer to the [Database Analysis](../../manage_content/digital_assets/usage/managing_dam/database_analysis.md).

 ### Helm values updates